The Chart Of Accounts Is Designed To

 2. Implement Internal Controls

-Implement internal controls to ensure that the chart of accounts is being used properly and that financial data is accurate.
+Implement internal controls to check that the chart of accounts is being used properly and that financial data is accurate.
 This includes:

 • Segregation of Duties: Separate the duties of recording transactions, approving transactions, and reconciling accounts.

-• Account Reconciliations: Regularly reconcile accounts to ensure that balances are accurate.
+• Account Reconciliations: Regularly reconcile accounts to see to it that balances are accurate.

 • Management Review: Have management review financial reports and account balances on a regular basis.